TranXuanAnh930/i-dolly-monolith/README.md

 and its `docs/project_status.md`.
 In short: this is a portfolio project verified mostly through static analysis and targeted live-DB sessions rather than continuous production traffic, in both halves — treat it accordingly.

+One specific gap worth naming directly rather than leaving buried in that list: **no sweep job for expired unpaid lottery-won tickets.** A fan who wins and never pays before `payment_deadline_at` should have that reserved seat released back to the pool — nothing does this today.
+The only place `payment_deadline_at` is even checked is a lazy discovery inside PayPal payment finalization, which only fires if someone happens to hit that exact path for that exact ticket; deliberately excluded from this project's concurrency test suite too, since there's no sweep-job code yet to race.
+Full
+detail: `i-dolly-backend/docs/project_status.md` §8.

 ## Future work